-1. Conceptualise and empirically document inequalities in economic and social conditions and the gender, ethnicity and geographical patterns in these inequalities;
+1. Demonstrate an ability to conceptualise and empirically document inequalities in economic and social conditions and the gender, ethnicity and geographical patterns in these inequalities;

-2. Conceptualise and document the variation in the way these inequalities are perceived and interpreted by organised pressure groups and other participants in the political and policy process
+2. Demonstrate a capacity to critically conceptualise and document the variation in the way these inequalities are perceived and interpreted by organised pressure groups and other participants in the political and policy process

-3. Analyse the key characteristics of government policy and action;
+3. Demonstrate an ability to analyse the key characteristics of government policy and action;

-4. Assess the impact of government policy and action on inequalities in economic and social conditions
+4. Demonstrate a capacity to assess the impact of government policy and action on inequalities in economic and social conditions

-5. Contribute to class discussion and to achieve levels of analytical and written expression appropriate to an upper level undergraduate course.
+5. Demonstrate a capacity to contribute to class discussion and to achieve levels of analytical and scholarly written expression appropriate to an upper level undergraduate social policy course.

 - Is Social Policy Relevant to Welfare Work?